The passport found in the ruins of the World Trade Center was planted0.

 Do catastrophes destroy everything?

 It speaks against a secret conspiracy that the numerous items found, both while the World Trade Center 1 and 2 were still standing and later during the rescue effort, are in such different states: Some are quite intact, others are more or less damaged, while others have been completely destroyed – something that characterizes all catastrophes.

 If a secret conspiracy wanted to destroy all evidence, it would require a guaranteed total destruction of all items.
-This is impossible to do by means of 10-100 tons of explosives and top secret military-developed nanothermite that were placed in the World Trade Center 1, 2, and 7 prior to September 11, 2001, according to the.
+This is impossible to do by means of 10-100 tons of explosives and top secret military-developed nanothermite that were placed in the World Trade Center 1, 2, and 7 prior to September 11, 2001, according to the Truth Movement.
 The explosions would destroy a lot but would also spread some over a wide area, where it would be found and thus expose the conspiracy.

 Even in highly destructive catastrophes, it is possible for even vulnerable items to survive.
 When the space shuttle Columbia burned and disintegrated in 2003, debris was not only found over a huge area on the ground, but also items which, quite literally, had survived the catastrophe, namely small worms used in a scientific experiment when the space shuttle was in orbit.
 The worms were still alive when found, and even in such good condition that data from the experiment could be used12.

 - 9/11: The Myth and the Reality, David Ray Griffin

 Rasmus Kristensen, email til redaktionen

 - 9/11 and Terrorist Travel, Staff Report of the National Commission on Terrorist Attacks Upon the United States

 - FEMA 403: World Trade Center Building Performance Study, Chapter 2: WTC 1 and WTC 2, side 16